tokenized/docs/protocol-asset-definition.md

 			    	<td class="a10" style="word-break:break-all">0</td>
 			    	<td class="a10"> 0 = ASCII, 1 = UTF-8, 2 = UTF-16, 3 = Unicode.
 Encoding applies to all 'text' data types.
 All 'string' types will always be encoded with ASCII.
 Where string is selected, all fields will be ASCII.</td>
 			    	<td class="a10">uint8</td>
-			    	<td class="a11">Can be changed by Issuer or Operator at their discretion.</td>
+			    	<td class="a11">Can be changed by issuer or operator at their discretion.</td>
 				</tr>				<tr>
 			    	<td class="a10">Asset Type</td>
 			    	<td class="a10">AssetType</td>
 			    	<td class="a10">3</td>
-			    	<td class="a10" style="word-break:break-all">SHC</td>
+			    	<td class="a10" style="word-break:break-all">COU</td>
 			    	<td class="a10">eg. Share - Common</td>
 			    	<td class="a10">string</td>
-			    	<td class="a11"></td>
+			    	<td class="a11">Cannot be changed by issuer, operator or smart contract.</td>
 				</tr>				<tr>
 			    	<td class="a10">Asset ID</td>
-			    	<td class="a10">Asset ID</td>
+			    	<td class="a10">AssetID</td>
 			    	<td class="a10">32</td>
 			    	<td class="a10" style="word-break:break-all">apm2qsznhks23z8d83u41s8019hyri3i</td>
 			    	<td class="a10">Randomly generated base58 string.
 Each Asset ID should be unique.
-However, a Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
+However, an Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
 The Asset Type + Asset ID = Asset Code.
 An Asset Code is a human readable idenitfier that can be used in a similar way to a Bitcoin (BSV) address, a vanity identifying label.</td>
 			    	<td class="a10">string</td>
-			    	<td class="a11"></td>
+			    	<td class="a11">Cannot be changed by issuer, operator or smart contract.</td>
 				</tr>				<tr>
 			    	<td class="a10">Asset Authorization Flags</td>
 			    	<td class="a10">AssetAuthFlags</td>